Summer Health Starts With Water

 1. “I don’t like the taste.”
 Try This: Add a slice of lemon or lime to your water.
 Boosts flavor and vitamin C, and from a Chinese medicine perspective sour flavors can balance the sweets in your diet that cause inflammation.

 2. “It runs right through me.”
 Try This: Add electrolytes such as Pink Himalayan salt.
 Electrolytes help your body tissue absorb water more efficiently.
-A pinch of pink salt avoids extra calories in energy and sport drinks, and helps you hydrate without having to frequent the restroom. *added bonus: pink salt will not raise your blood pressure!
+A pinch of pink salt avoids extra calories in energy and sport drinks, and helps you hydrate without frequent trips to the restroom. *Added bonus: Pink salt will not raise your blood pressure!

 Filed in Current Health News